ryandejaegher/hugo-starter/content/articles/add-fixed-vertical-navigation-to-squarespace.md

 ![](/uploads/add-vertical-nav-2x.png)

- fI
+If you want to have a vertical navigation on all your pages you'll need to add the vertical-nav element to the Code Injection in site settings (_Settings -> Advanced -> Code Injection -> Footer)_

+This can be a great way to add fixed social links along the side or **add anchor links to site sections.**

+What if you just want to add vertical navigation to a single page.
+Keep reading.

 ### Add To Individual Pages

-You'll need to insert a code block into the page where you'd like to add the vertical-nav. ((does this work with page settings/code injection?))
+To add a vertical navigation to a single page you'll need to insert a code block into the page where you'd like to add the vertical-nav.

+It doesn't matter where the code block is located because the vertical-nav takes care of positioning itself.

+ ((does this work with page settings/code injection?))

 ![](/uploads/vertical-nav-both-sides-on-page-2x.png)